 - The Dog Bites Back: He's initially too timid to stand up to Dio, who went above and beyond to make his life miserable.
 All that changes when Dio steals Erina's first kiss just to spite and hurt him; Jonathan snaps, confronts Dio at the mansion, and beats him to a bloody pulp, actually driving him to tears.

 - Dying Moment of Awesome: After being mortally wounded, he saves the lives of his wife, unborn son, and future daughter-in-law, the mother and mentor of his grandson Joseph from Dio, who he manages to trap under the sea for 100 years.
-In doing so he ensures the Joestar bloodline will always be there to fight evil and protect the world.
+In doing so, he ensures the Joestar bloodline will always be there to fight evil and protect the world.

 - Empowered Badass Normal: A formidable boxer before he learned Hamon.

 - Expy: He's over six feet tall and his body composition is mainly tightly-packed muscle.
 He's nice as a Boy Scout to people he meets.
 He also makes people explode; in his case, he does it to vampires by his fists of sunlight.
 Put all that together, and you get a serious Kenshiro expy.
 In the anime, he dresses and poses similarly too.
+Of course, since Araki himself has admitted that JoJo's Bizarre Adventure was partly inspired by Fist Of The North Star (especially in its early stages), it makes sense that the first JoJo would resemble Kenshiro a bit.

 - Fighting from the Inside: Even though he's long dead by the time Stardust Crusaders rolls around, his body is still actively fighting back against DIO's control.
 Even after a century, DIO mentions that his body is still giving him trouble and he can't control it as well as he'd like.
 On top of that, DIO senses that Jonathan's body is sending out a distress signal to his descendants.
-This trope's presence is more apparent when DIO feeds on Joseph's blood— after doing so, DIO notices that his scars are healing much faster and the duration of his time stop ability jumps from 5 seconds to 9.
+This trope's presence is more apparent when DIO feeds on Joseph's blood — after doing so, DIO notices that his scars are healing much faster and the duration of his time stop ability jumps from 5 seconds to 9.
 If he had full control and Jonathan's body wasn't fighting back, DIO's time stop would likely have overwhelmed the Crusaders at the start of the fight.

 - Genius Bruiser: His large size might give you the impression that he's a meathead, but he is quite intelligent, having majored in archaeology and become one of the top students at his university.
 He also is quite resourceful in a fight despite being Unskilled, but Strong.

-- Gentle Giant: 195 Centimeters (6'5") tall and heavily muscled, but polite as a Boy Scout crossed with a choir boy.
+- Gentle Giant: 195 centimeters (6'5") tall and heavily muscled, but polite as a Boy Scout crossed with a choir boy.
 He's so well mannered he uses the polite, non-threatening masculine personal pronoun "boku" to refer to himself, rather than the coarse, rude "ore" that Shounen manga leads are expected to use based on the genre.

 - Gentleman and a Scholar: Once again, the gentleman of the Joestar bloodline, and he was a very good university student and became an archaeologist.